oweb36/mws-docs/mws/Megarchive Warehouse Show/Megarchive Warehouse Show.md

 MWS is not family friendly, neither it aims to.

 > UPDATE ig kinda: MWS is literally AACOS, but slightly more Diverse lol.

+There are spinoffs like [NVSCG](Spinoffs/NVSCG.md) and stuff though for fun.